 What is a Native Instruments Stems master?

-Stems is a new format of audio file that enables the DJ to be more creative during his performance.
-By using Native Instruments Stems, it’s possible to split the track into 4 individual musical elements.
+Native Instruments Stems master is a new format of audio file that enables the DJ to be more creative during his performance.
+By using Native Instruments Stems, it is possible to split the track into 4 individual musical elements.
 During a live set, a DJ can turn these musical elements on and off separately.
 This will result in numerous possibilities for the DJ, like using the vocals of one song and the beats of another.

 Mixing with Stems

 To mix with Stems, a hardware controller can be used for ‘hands on’ control.
 While the track is playing, you can lower or raise the volume of the 4 musical elements.
 It’s also possible to play a track without the melody.
 Or without the drums for instance.
 By bringing different elements in and out of the mix you can create your own mash ups live.
 Therefore, mixing with Native Instruments Stems is becoming more popular.
 It’s expected that more software and hardware will be available on the market that will support the playback of mp4 stem files.

 Which stems to choose?

 A Native Instruments Stems master can hold up to 4 separate (stereo) elements of your song.
 Bass, drums, vocals and melody is a common format for a song with vocals.
 For instrumental songs, you can use the vocal stem for other elements of your song.

 When you are interested, we ask you to send us at least the above-mentioned elements.
 However, you can decide to send us some more.
 This will benefit the mastering procedure.